Dragondrawer/dragondrawer.github.io/index.md

-DragonScript Arena is the best and I do not care if you are a hater
+DragonScript Arena is the best and I do not care if you are a hater because I will ban you selfless haters >:)
 boss modules: